decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 The indy network is up and running at https://indy.igrant.io/.
 The aries agents are connected to this network and configured locally as described [here](https://github.com/decentralised-dataexchange/aries-playground/blob/master/README.md).
 Executing the sequence of operations described creates the reference system described [below](#Reference sytem).

 # Reference system
-In our reference implementation, we have the individual (Alice) holding her health data in her wallet app issued by a health test center.
+In our reference implementation, we have the individual (Alice) holding her health data in her wallet app (Data4Life) issued by a Health Test Center.
 This health data could be used by Alice to prove her health status to a travel company.
 The legal entity ensures that the test center follows the schema and governance.

 ![](reference-solution.png)
 Once the reference system is up and running you can start 3 terminals and monitor their logs by executing the docker container logs given below:

 | Agent  | Swagger API endpoint admin UI |